jorgeluengar/vuln_find-report/README.md

+#NOTE: It doesn't work anymore.
+The API has changed.It must be reviewed.

 # vuln_find-report
 This python script will find vulnerabilities in Vulners and NVD databases of the SW provided in a XLS file.
 Then, it creates a XLS and DOCX report.